jcofer555/vm-backup-and-restore/README.md

 ### VM Backup & Restore ###

-**A utility to backup a VM's vdisk, nvram, and xml and restore when needed**
+**A utility to backup a VM's vdisk, nvram, and xml and restore when needed.
+Development has ended and no further updates will be released**

 ## Features ##
 - Backing up of a single VM or multiple VMs